 Anime fans are already eager for a taste of Tokyo Ghoul:re Season 2 now that Haise Sasaki and the Quinx Squad have shown audiences a finger-cracking good time.
-The real question is whether Tokyo Ghoul Season 4 is even possible based on the way the Tokyo Ghoul:re manga is being adapted by Studio Pierrot.
+Thankfully, it seems like Tokyo Ghoul Season 4 is going to be the second cour for the third season, but the real question is whether Tokyo Ghoul Season 5 is even possible based on the way the Tokyo Ghoul:re manga is being adapted by Studio Pierrot.

-The original Tokyo Ghoul story comes from creator Sui Ishida, who has published 167 chapters of the Tokyo Ghoul: re manga as of this article’s publishing.
+The original Tokyo Ghoul story comes from creator Sui Ishida, who has published 170 chapters of the Tokyo Ghoul: re manga as of April 27, 2018.
 As of March of 2018, Tokyo Ghoul: re Volume 15 was the latest book released in Japan.
 The release date for Volume 16 has not been announced yet.

-The number of episodes for the Tokyo Ghoul:re anime have already been confirmed and the third season will be distributed over six Blu-ray and DVD volumes (Volume 1 releases on June 27, 2018).
+The third season's first cour will be distributed over six Blu-ray and DVD volumes (Volume 1 releases on June 27, 2018).
 The first manga series was 143 chapters long and was adapted into two anime seasons comprised of 24 episodes.
 The first season covered 60 manga chapters, while the second covered 83 chapters.
-The third season will end in the summer of 2018 with Tokyo Ghoul:re Episode 12.
-It’s possible Tokyo Ghoul:re Season 2 could be a two-cour season depending on how the third season is handled.
+It's possible Tokyo Ghoul:re Season 2 could be a single cour season depending on how the first season is handled.

 The biggest plot difference was that the anime adaptation had main character Ken Kaneki joining the Aogiri Tree ghoul organization rather than form his own ghoul group to protect his friends.
 There were also many details left out that led to later plot developments in the Tokyo Ghoul:re story.